colorfulnotion/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/acala-dashboards.md

 ## Useful Queries

-Some of the most important queries for Acala are mentioned here.
+Some useful queries for Acala are provided:

-Here are enhanced descriptions for the table entries:

 | Title                                            | Query                                             | Description                                                                               |
 | ------------------------------------------------ | ------------------------------------------------- | ----------------------------------------------------------------------------------------- |